 At left, blending a sea of white petunias with only miniscule spots of color ingeniously makes all three elements much more dramatic.
-At right, an arrangement that plays a cool, almost frosty pale green against brilliant red verbena.
+Below, an arrangement that plays a cool, almost frosty pale green against brilliant red verbena.

 At left, Carolyn's cascading Petunias are capped with vibrant pink Pentas.
-At right, combining blue-lavender Plectranthus and Verbena with a touch of white Bacopa produces an unusually cool and soothing arrangement.
+Below, combining blue-lavender Plectranthus and Verbena with a touch of white Bacopa produces an unusually cool and soothing arrangement.

-More subtle but still arresting were these baskets of Verbena hybrids.
+More subtle than the Bougainvillea but still arresting were these baskets of Verbena hybrids.
 At last, we were beginning to understand why this nursery needs to direct traffic on weekends.

 |Verbenas and Vivid Color|

 Verbenas are unequaled for vivid color, making them perfect for borders, edging, rock gardens, pots, and, as shown above, hanging baskets.
 They grow in clumps 6-10 inches high and a foot or more wide and bloom all season with flowers in shades and hues of red, orange, pink,and purple.
 They like full sun and well-drained soil.
 They take little care.
 Deadheading produces more flowers.
 In killing-frost climates they must be grown as annuals but can be brought inside for the winter.

 Steinert offers the 'Aztec Silver Magic' Verbena (Verbena x hybrida 'Aztec Silver Magic'), from the Aztec series of perennial verbenas.
 Early-blooming and mildew-resistant, it likes well-drained, fertile soil and can grow to 10 inches tall and 16 inches wide.
 Bonus: It bears its unique silvery lavender flower clusters all season long.